monix/monix-connect/docs/sqs.md

       - '9324:9324'
 ```

-Run the docker command to build, and start the sqs service:
+Run the docker command to build and start the sqs service:

 ```shell script
 docker-compose -f docker-compose.yml up -d